The Real State of Family Wealth: Quarterly Trends in Average Wealth and Demographic Wealth Inequality

 The Institute for Economic EquityThe Real State of Family Wealth was introduced by the Center for Household Financial Stability, which became the Institute for Economic Equity in 2021. presents average real (i.e., inflation-adjusted) wealth for various demographic groups using the Federal Reserve Board’s Distributional Financial Accounts (DFAs).

 Our team documents quarterly trends in average U.S. family wealth and wealth inequality from 1989 onward.
-The Real State of Family Wealth supplements our other research (e.g., Demographics of Wealth series), which generally uses median wealth instead of average wealth—producing different estimates of racial, generational and educational wealth gaps.
+The Real State of Family Wealth supplements our other research (e.g., the state of wealth inequality), which generally uses median wealth instead of average wealth—producing different estimates of racial, generational and educational wealth gaps.
 (See the note on data sources below.)
 Because of how wealth is distributed, average wealth estimates are much higher than median wealth estimates and are therefore not representative of a typical family’s experience.

 The DFAs provided by the Board give quarterly estimates of nominal, aggregate U.S. household wealth.
 We make two important adjustments: